 Corda also uses several other techniques to maximize privacy on the network:

 - Transaction tear-offs: Transactions are structured in a way that allows them to be digitally signed without disclosing the transaction’s contents.
 This is achieved using a data structure called a Merkle tree.
-You can read more about this technique in Transaction tear-offs.
+You can read more about this technique in Defining transaction tear-offs.

 - Key randomisation: The parties to a transaction are identified only by their public keys, and fresh key pairs are generated for each transaction.
 As a result, an onlooker cannot identify which parties were involved in a given transaction.